RosterElf Logo

 • Update the register immediately when certifications are renewed

-• Remove employees when they leave or certifications expire
+• Remove access to restricted shifts when certifications expire

 • Document audit findings and corrective actions